|Nutritional Guidelines (per serving)|

 Add the garlic and cook for an additional minute.

-Add salt, pepper, and parsley and stir.
+Add the parsley, salt, and pepper, and toss gently.

 - For an even richer version, add a pat of butter when you add the clams.